alkhe/fluxette/README.md

 ```

 ## Asynchronous
-fluxette is completely synchronous, but asynchronous functionality is also supported. `thunk` and `promise` middlewares are provided for you to use.
+fluxette is completely synchronous, but asynchronous functionality is also supported. [`thunk`](https://github.com/edge/fluxette-thunk) and [`promise`](https://github.com/edge/fluxette-promise) are two middleware available in the ecosystem.

 One way to use the thunk middleware is to use an async action that combines actions:
 ```js